 The Secret to this Addictive Snack Mix

-And the secret to the addictiveness of this BBQ chex mix?
-I added some brown sugar to the spice mix!
+And the secret to the addictiveness of this BBQ chex mix recipe?
+The brown sugar in the spice mix!

 The sugar helped to balance out the heat and smokiness from the hot smoked paprika and chipotle powder in the spice mix.
 It also helped the meat to caramelize a little when we were grilling over the summer and I just knew that would add that little extra “oomph” to this snack mix too.